Moulberry/MoulberrysTweaks/README.md

         - Dumps the entity attributes of the player entity.
 Useful for developers
     - Debug Render
         - Allows hiding/clearing debug renders sent by the server using the debug_render protocol.
 Useful for developers
+    - Dump Bossbar Json
+        - Prints the serialized json of the bossbar's Name, Useful for developers

 # Additional protocols
 See GitHub repository for implementations